Mohammed Hanif

 Mohammed Hanif (born November 1964) is a British-Pakistani writer and journalist.
 His work has been published by The New York Times, The Daily Telegraph, The New Yorker and The Washington Post.
 Hanif worked as a correspondent for the BBC News based in Karachi and was the writer of a feature film about the city, The Long Night.
-Hanif has written two novels, A Case of Exploding Mangoes. and Our Lady of Alice Bhatti, as well as a play, The Dictator's Wife, which was staged at the Hampstead Theatre.
+Hanif has written four novels, A Case of Exploding Mangoes.,Our Lady of Alice Bhatti, Red Birds, and Rebel English Academy as well as a play, The Dictator's Wife, which was staged at the Hampstead Theatre.

 Life

 He was born in Okara, Punjab.
 He graduated from Pakistan Air Force Academy as a pilot officer, but subsequently left to pursue a career in journalism.
 He initially worked for Newsline and wrote for The Washington Post and India Today.

 He is a graduate of the University of East Anglia.

 In 1996, he moved to London to work for the BBC.
 Later, he became the head of the BBC's Urdu service in London.
 He moved back to Pakistan in 2008.